Center for Climate and Trade

 Before joining USTR, she was the legislative director for U.S. Senator Terry Sanford of North Carolina.
 She was a partner in the law firm of Cassidy Levy Kent, a senior transatlantic fellow for the German Marshall Fund of the United States, a member of the selection panel for the Harry Truman Scholarship Foundation and served on the board of visitors of the Sanford School of Public Policy at Duke University.

-George David Banks serves as chief policy advisor to the Center.
+George David Banks serves as a policy advisor to the Center.
 He is a senior fellow at the Atlantic Council and fellow at the Bipartisan Policy Center, focusing on U.S. foreign climate policy.
 Mr. Banks recently served as chief strategist for the Republican side of the House Select Committee on the Climate Crisis.
 Previously, he was special assistant for international energy and environment at the National Economic and National Security Councils, Republican deputy staff director of the U.S. Senate Environment & Public Works Committee, and senior White House advisor on international affairs and climate change.

 Nigel Purvis is the founding CEO of Climate Advisers, a consultancy specializing in U.S. climate policy, international climate diplomacy, carbon markets, and climate communications.
 He served previously as deputy assistant secretary of state for oceans, environment, and science.
 In that role, he directed U.S. foreign policy relating to climate change, forests, and other environmental issues.
 He was also a senior policy adviser to the under secretary of state for global affairs and a treaty negotiator in the Office of the Legal Adviser.
 After leaving government, Mr. Purvis spent a decade as a senior scholar in major think tanks and advocacy organizations.
 He was senior fellow at the Brookings Institution and an international affairs fellow at the Council on Foreign Relations.
 He also served as vice president for policy and external affairs at the Nature Conservancy.